USEPA/CMAQ/DOCS/Developer_Guide/CMAQ_Dev_Guide.md

 -   add and commit changes to the new feature branch: https://www.atlassian.com/git/tutorials/saving-changes
 -   push the feature branch to the forked repo: https://help.github.com/articles/pushing-to-a-remote/
 -   submit a pull request to the public CMAQ repo: https://help.github.com/articles/creating-a-pull-request-from-a-fork/

+Developers should run and test their new feature before submitting the pull request so that the results of the test can be included in the documentation of the pull request.

 ## Code Review
 CMAQ Developers at EPA will review all code submissions in order to ensure code stability and consistency, and prevent degradation of model performance.
 After review, the EPA team will either accept the submission, recommend specific improvements to the submission, or in some cases reject the submission.
 To avoid outright rejection, we urge developers to contact the EPA team early in the development process and maintain contact throughout to help ensure the submission is compatible with the CMAQ code base and is an attractive addition.